Wayan123/Reading-vehicle-license-plates-using-multimodal-gemini/README.md

 # Reading-vehicle-license-plates-using-multimodal-gemini
 Reading vehicle license numbers using computer vision techniques like OCR has its own difficulties and challenges.
 In this repo, I casually created a simple project to help solve this problem using multimodal gemini.
+In addition to accurately reading license numbers, it also has the ability to match their region codes with a CSV dataset containing region codes and where the license plate is valid.